Cornelius Ryan: Military history

+Health issues and death

 He was diagnosed with prostate cancer in 1970, and struggled to finish A Bridge Too Far during his illness.
 He died in Manhattan, while on tour promoting the book, two months after its publication in 1974.
 He is buried in the Ridgebury Cemetery in northern Ridgefield, Connecticut.

 Four years after his death, his widow Kathryn Morgan Ryan published a memoir about his last years, entitled A Private Battle (1978).
 She based it on notes that he had secretly left behind for that purpose.